wilsonianb/ilp-spsp-pull-payment-server/README.md

 ```
 Needs the header `Accept:"application/spsp4+json"`.

-SPSP endpoint for the token with `:toekn_id`.
+SPSP endpoint storing the information of the pull payment agreement corresponding to the token with `:token_id`.
 The payment pointer
 returned by [Create a pull payment token](#create-a-pull-payment-token) resolves to this endpoint.

 ### Webhooks